Is Fish Oil Worth Taking? The 2026 Evidence Review

 Here's what supplement companies don't want you to know: most fish oil capsules contain too little EPA and DHA to match research doses.

 Studies showing benefits typically use 1-3 grams of combined EPA and DHA daily.
 Many popular supplements contain just 300-500mg.
 You'd need 6-10 capsules to reach therapeutic levels.
+Our Omega-3 Fish Oil 1000mg provides a concentrated dose to minimize pill burden while delivering research-backed amounts.

 EPA appears more important for mood and inflammation.
 DHA seems crucial for brain structure.
 The ratio matters, but individual responses vary significantly.